 R J Dent is a novelist, poet, translator, essayist and short story writer

-As a renowned translator of European literature, R J Dent has published modern English translations of Charles Baudelaire’s The Flowers of Evil (2009); and of Le Comte de Lautréamont’s The Songs of Maldoror (illustrated by Salvadore Dali) (2011).
+As a renowned translator of European literature, R J Dent has published modern English translations of Charles Baudelaire’s The Flowers of Evil (2009); and of Le Comte de Lautréamont’s The Songs of Maldoror (illustrated by Salvadore Dali) (2011) and Georges Bataille’s The Dead Man (2020).
 He has also translated the ancient Greek Poems & Fragments of Alcaeus into modern English.

-He has also produced English translations of major works by Aragon, Apollinaire, Breton, Éluard, Heine, Masson, Maxa and Rollinat.
+He has also produced English translations of major works by Aragon, Apollinaire, Breton, Éluard, Heine, Masson, Maxa, Rollinat and De Sade.
 The Blood Delirium: the Vampire in 19th Century European Literature contains several significant works translated by R J Dent.

 R J Dent is the author of Moonstone Silhouettes, a poetry collection.
-He has introduced and edited a new version of Christopher Smart’s Jubilate Agno, and he is the author/translator of several chapter of Sade: Sex and Death, a non-fiction study of the Marquis de Sade.
+He has introduced and edited Voodoo Excess, Jeremy Reed’s poetic biography of the Rolling Stones, and he is the author/translator of several chapters of Sade: Sex and Death, a non-fiction study of the Marquis de Sade.

-His poems, short stories, novellas and essays continue to appear in numerous magazines and journals, including Writer’s Muse, Acumen, Inclement, Orbis, Roundyhouse, Chanticleer and Philosophy Now, to name but a few.
+His poems, short stories, novellas and essays continue to appear in numerous magazines and journals, including, Inclement, Chanticleer, Roundyhouse, Writer’s Muse, Acumen, Orbis and Philosophy Now, to name but a few.

 R J Dent’s literary influences are William S. Burroughs, Anthony Burgess, Anna Kavan, J.G.
-Ballard, Tarjei Vesaas, Angela Carter, Samuel Beckett, Ayn Rand and Ray Bradbury.
+Ballard, Tarjei Vesaas, Angela Carter, Samuel Beckett and Ray Bradbury.

 Contemporary authors that R J Dent admires include Jeremy Reed, Pascale Petit, Stephen Barber, and Philippe Djian.